[Tom's Home Page]

 Naturally, the papers overlapped quite a bit, many touching on all three themes.
 Because quite a few papers focused on data analysis, that cluster was further divided into papers that dealt with a combination of quantitative and qualitative analyses, and those that focused on the quantitative analysis of very large data sets.
 The resulting sets of papers defined the four workshop sessions.
 Each session began with an overview, and featured five-minute summaries by a selected group of workshop participants.
 These summaries served to ground the subsequent discussion.

-One of the universals of studying online communities is that there is data – lots of data.
-And the data, or at least a good portion of it, is ‘just there:’ nothing special needs to be done to collect it as it accumulates in user profiles, system logs, and public archives.
+One of the universals of studying online communities is that there is data lots of data.
+And the data, or at least a good portion of it, is just there: nothing special needs to be done to collect it as it accumulates in user profiles, system logs, and public archives.
 Ironically, this abundance of data leads to, or exacerbates, a variety of problems.

 Broadly, these problems centered on the legal and ethical questions of data collection, on deciding what information to collect, and on understanding who the users were that the data represented.

-The most evident problem – one that every participant had struggled with – has to do with ethics of collecting and using this data.
+The most evident problem one that every participant had struggled with has to do with ethics of collecting and using this data.
 All participants felt it was important that their research data be collected only in ways with which their participants were comfortable.
 However, it very quickly became apparent that no single approach would suffice.
 Workshop participants raised a variety of problems with which they were confronted, and whose answers often depended on very particular characteristics of the community (or its technological infrastructure).

 One problem has to do with the visibility of the data collection process.
-While, on the one hand, it is to the researcher’s advantage to be unobtrusive so as not to introduce biases into community behavior, on the other hand many researchers were wary of becoming invisible.
-Unlike a laboratory experiment where the ‘subject’ consents ahead of time and is continually reminded of the situation’s purpose by the very nature of the setting, the participant in an online community is caught up in an activity with its own internal processes and ends.
+While, on the one hand, it is to the researchers advantage to be unobtrusive so as not to introduce biases into community behavior, on the other hand many researchers were wary of becoming invisible.
+Unlike a laboratory experiment where the subject consents ahead of time and is continually reminded of the situations purpose by the very nature of the setting, the participant in an online community is caught up in an activity with its own internal processes and ends.
 In many cases, the online community was never designed as a research site, but was a pre-existing group that the researchers had joined.
-Furthermore, unlike an ethnographer engaging in participant observation of a face to face (physical) situation, the researchers studying an online community can both see ‘everything’ thing that happens, and are invisible–that is, their presence as observers is typically not visible not to the community.
+Furthermore, unlike an ethnographer engaging in participant observation of a face to face (physical) situation, the researchers studying an online community can both see everything thing that happens, and are invisiblethat is, their presence as observers is typically not visible not to the community.

-Another concern raised by a number of participants was the issue of informed consent: what does it mean for members of an online community to give their consent to being studied, when they can neither predict the future trajectory of their own behavior over the relatively long durations during which online communities are studied, nor are they likely to understand – at the time they give their consent – the sorts of inferences which will be drawn from their data.
+Another concern raised by a number of participants was the issue of informed consent: what does it mean for members of an online community to give their consent to being studied, when they can neither predict the future trajectory of their own behavior over the relatively long durations during which online communities are studied, nor are they likely to understand at the time they give their consent the sorts of inferences which will be drawn from their data.
 A related issue was whether, if one or more community members decide that they no longer wish to be studied, whether the decision applies only to their behavior from that point on, or whether they can retroactively withdraw data regarding their previous actions.

 Participants also raised a variety of related, but different, legal issues.
 Who owns community data?
 The individual members of the community?
 The community coordinator?
 The community as a whole?
 The owner of the system infrastructure?
 The researcher?
 If a group has produced a cohesive product (e.g. a collectively generated story), who owns it?
 Whose permission is necessary for the use of that product?
 Can a single member of the community veto its use even if all other members are in favor of it?

 A second class of problem has to do with what data to collect.
-Although the researcher is presented with a wealth of data that is ‘just there’, there is, of course, a lot of data that isn’t ‘just there.’
+Although the researcher is presented with a wealth of data that is just there, there is, of course, a lot of data that isnt just there.
 The amount of data available should not blind researchers to other important data.
 For example, a number of participants argued that data about the physical, social and cultural contexts of virtual communities were crucial.
 Thus, it makes a difference whether participants are logging on from home or work, and as solitary individuals or in small groups.
 And, to add to the problem, the members of online communities are often embedded in a diverse array of work and social contexts.

 Related to the problem of what to collect is the fact that often the data collected (or that a researcher wishes to collect) changes over time.
 There can be two reasons for this.
 First, the software and network infrastructure of the community may change over time, thus changing what data can be collected (e.g. new versions of web logging software may log more or less or different information).
 Second, over time, emergent phenomena may occur which change the questions that the researcher is interested in addressing.
 The site that formerly appeared to offer a wealth of data may suddenly be seen to lack crucial information.
 These issues are exacerbated by the fact that online communities have, by definition, relatively long durations, and thus are often the focus of longitudinal research.

 The last type of problem raised had to do with the question of identity.
 This problem manifests itself in two ways, as both participants and researchers have (different) interests in revealing and concealing identities.
 First, there is the challenge of identifying who is actually participating in the community.
 In many situations community members may be anonymous; to the extent that researchers wish to collect data about the social or cultural contexts in which the users are embedded, this is a problem.
 Another sort of problem is that in some communities users may maintain multiple identities.
-This may be because they wish to establish separate personalities or reputations, or because they wish violate implicit or explicit community rules, or even to try to create a counterfeit consensus or ‘buzz’, by making it appear that many people share a similar opinion.
+This may be because they wish to establish separate personalities or reputations, or because they wish violate implicit or explicit community rules, or even to try to create a counterfeit consensus or buzz, by making it appear that many people share a similar opinion.
 Depending on the research questions, researchers may wish to track behavior by online persona, or by user, or by both.

 A second problem for researchers is in concealing identities when data is presented or published.
 While workshop participants subscribed to the usual practice of concealing names and organizations in publications for ethical reasons, there was less consensus about how far to go in concealing other potentially identifying characteristics (e.g. nicknames, dialects, workgroups, professional affiliations, community customs).
 A related problem is that many researchers work from sources where the archive is public.
 If an archive is available to the net, should one cite conversations from it anonymously, knowing that interested readers can search the net, find the conversation in question, and identify the speaker?
 Or should one alter the conversation enough that a search could not identify it.
 Each approach has its limitations.
 A rather different wrinkle on this problem is that sometimes, some community participants may want their real names attached to their words, a desire that goes against standard practice and may also weaken attempts to disguise the identities of other participants.

-While the sorts of identity problems that arise vary considerably based on both the community being studied and the methods and goals of the researchers, it is clear that it’s a crucial issue, and an important one to think about before data collection begins.
+While the sorts of identity problems that arise vary considerably based on both the community being studied and the methods and goals of the researchers, it is clear that its a crucial issue, and an important one to think about before data collection begins.

 Just as all participants had dealt with the issue of collecting data, so, as well, had all struggled with analyzing data.
 The second and third sessions of the workshop turned the focus of discussion to data analysis.